Simple’s calorie calculator — for your weight loss journey

 For example, soluble fiber has about 2 calories per gram.
 But insoluble fiber, which we don’t digest at all, has 0 calories.

-This is another place intermittent fasting shines.
+This is another place where intermittent fasting shines.

 By letting fasting take care of your calorie deficit, you’re free to focus your energy on food quality while more effortlessly keeping a tighter lid on food quantity.